Karaage-Cluster/karaage-test/README.md

 # karaage-test

 Test building, installing, removing Karaage Debian packages.
-Should be run from a chroot that will be destroyed as it changes system configuration and does not attempt to restore it when finished.
+Will setup a schroot that will be automatically destroyed.

-Currently supports squeeze only.
+Requires python-schroot.